Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**
 - Added particles when using some ice and amber abilities
+- Increased jump height while using the form master's gigantization ability
 - Increased flight altitude when using the third ability of the rain stone during rainy weather
 - The solar healing ability now heals all allies only if the player presses SHIFT.
 Otherwise, it only heals the player himself